sap-tutorials/btp-dev-guidance/tutorials/use-local-launch-page/use-local-launch-page.md

 ## Prerequisites

 You have added business logic to your application.
-See [Add Custom Logic](add-custom-logic).
+Follow the steps in the [Add Custom Logic](add-custom-logic) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Overview